xd009642/tarpaulin/README.md

 ### Config file

 Tarpaulin has a config file setting where multiple coverage setups can be encoded in a toml file.
-This can be provided by an argumnet or if a `.tarpaulin.toml` or `tarpaulin.toml` is present in the same directory as the projects manifest or in the root directory that will be used unless `--ignore-config` is passed.
+This can be provided by an argument or if a `.tarpaulin.toml` or `tarpaulin.toml` is present in the same directory as the projects manifest or in the root directory that will be used unless `--ignore-config` is passed.
 Below is an example file: